yhpf/Capstone-General_Assembly/README.md

 This notebook include:
 - Get data from Spotify API
 - Use song URL from the data frame with songs and lyrics in
+- Get to know the variables available in the API https://developer.spotify.com/web-api/get-audio-features/
 - Save data to new csv-file<BR />